USD ($)

 3. Fewer Maintenance Issues

+cloud provider manages the software updates and patches.
+Users don't have to worry about manually updating their systems.
 This ensures that software applications are always up-to-date with the latest features, security enhancements, and bug fixes.
-Instant updates also minimize disruptions and maintain system security and performance.

 6. Backup and Recovery